wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. If you are not using a Yubikey, proceed to <a href="#GenerateKey">Generate GPG key pairs</a>.

+   <a name="Yubikey"></a>

    ## Optional Yubikey smart chip

-   This is for those who work on multiple machines but must use a single signing key.
+   This is for those who work on multiple machines but want to use a single physical signing key they plug into each machine.

    If your laptop's USB has been locked down, skip this and move on to <a href="#GenerateKey">generate a key</a>.